-The ancestry visa offers the opportunities for those who have British ancestry to move to the UK.
-Under the ancestry visa the principle applicant must live and work in the UK.
+The ancestry visa allows people who have at least one British grandparent to move to the UK.
+Under the ancestry visa the applicant can live and work in the UK.
 It also entitles the applicant to bring dependants, such as children or a spouse, with them to the UK and allows holders to live, work and study in the UK.

 There are a number of requirements to satisfy for an ancestry visa, but perhaps the most important is that the applicant must be able to prove that at least one of their parents or grandparents was born in the UK.
 Furthermore, the applicant must intend to work in the UK and have enough money - without help from public funds - to support and house themselves and any dependants.
 Although the applicant does not have to be in full time employment throughout their stay in the UK, when extending their visa or applying for settlement, the Home Office will expect to see evidence of genuine employment or attempts to gain employment throughout the applicant’s time in the UK.